smarr/ReBench/docs/usage.md

 -I, --disable-inc-report  Creates a final report at the end instead of reporting
                           incrementally.

--S, --disable-codespeed   Override the configuration and disable reporting to
+-R, --disable-data-reporting Override the configuration and disable any reporting
-                          Codespeed.
+                          to Codespeed and ReBenchDB.
 ```

 [1]: https://github.com/tobami/codespeed/